liuxuhelloworld/liuxuhelloworld.github.io/_posts/2022-10-10-java-performance-garbage-collection.md

 The *CMS garbage collector* was the first concurrent collector.
 Like other algorithms, CMS stops all application threads during a minor GC, which it performs with multiple threads.

 CMS is officially deprecated in JDK 11 and beyond, and its use in JDK 8 is discouraged.
 From a practical standpoint, the major flaw in CMS is that it has no way to compact the heap during its background processing.
 If the heap becomes fragmented, CMS must stop all application threads and compact the heap, which defeats the purpose of a concurrent collector.

+# Which One to Use

+The choice of a GC algorithm depends in part on the hardware available, in part on what the application looks like, and in part on the performance goals for the application.
+In JDK 11, G1 GC is often the better choice; in JDK 8, the choice will depend on your application.

+G1 GC is currently the better algorithm to choose for a majority of applications.
+The trade-off between G1 GC and other collectors involves having available CPU cycles for G1 GC background threads.
+When you choose G1 GC, sufficient CPU is needed for its background threads to run.

+On a machine with a single CPU, the JVM defaults to use the serial collector.
+This includes virtual machines with one CPU, and Docker containers that are limited to one CPU.
+In these environments, the serial collector is usually a good choice, but at times G1 GC will give better results.

+The serial collector makes sense when running CPU-bounded applications on a machine with a single CPU, even if that single CPU is hyper-threaded.
+G1 GC will still be better on such hardware for jobs that are not CPU-bound.

+One other point about the serial collector: an application with a very small heap (say, 100MB) may still perform better with the serial collector regardless of the number of cores that are available.

+The throughput collector makes sense on multi-CPU machines running jobs that are CPU-bound.
+Even for jobs that are not CPU-bound, the throughput collector can be the better choice if it does relatively few full GCs or if the old generation is generally full.